History of the Center

 The converted house located at 1108 Woodrow Street in Columbia was purchased in August 1994 and volunteers promptly began renovations.
-The Center moved into the new building September 1994 and our doors have been open ever since.
-A mortgage burning party was held in front of the Center on October 12, 2003 to celebrate that the final payment signifying a first for our state – an LGBT community owned space in South Carolina.
+The Center moved into the new building in September 1994 and our doors have been open ever since.
+A mortgage burning party was held in front of the Center on October 12, 2003 to celebrate that the final payment signified a first for our state – an LGBT community owned space in South Carolina.

-As part of the anniversary celebration for the South Carolina Gay & Lesbian Pride Movement (SC Pride) a banquet was held on April 15, 2005.
+As part of the anniversary celebration for the South Carolina Gay & Lesbian Pride Movement (SC Pride), a banquet was held on April 15, 2005.
 At that event, the Center was named in honor of longtime activist and co-founder of both SC Pride & the Center, Harriet Hancock.

-Harriet is a founder or co-founder of four state organizations that have made South Carolina a better place for gays, lesbians, their families, and people living with AIDS.
-In founding these organizations, she not only worked to make this state a more hospitable community for gays, lesbians, and people living with AIDS, she also helped to build the state’s LGBT communities by helping to create viable and visible public forums for advocacy, education, and support.
+Harriet is a founder or co-founder for four state organizations that have made South Carolina a better place for gays, lesbians, their families, and people living with AIDS.
+In founding these organizations, she not only worked to make this state a more hospitable community for the LGBTQ+ individuals and people living with AIDS, she also helped to build the state’s LGBTQ+ communities by helping to create viable and visible public forums for advocacy, education, and support.
 In 1982, not long after her son came out to her, Harriet founded the Columbia chapter of Parents and Friends of Lesbians and Gays (PFLAG) – the first PFLAG chapter in South Carolina.
 She soon became a quite visible and active public spokesperson, combating prejudices and stereotypes on Columbia talk radio, writing letter after letter to state news media responding to the homophobic attitudes then commonplace in public conversations about AIDS and LGBT people.
 She remains one of PFLAG’s strongest figures and still continues to meet with parents of LGBT youth who come out to them.
 In 1985, with three other people, Harriet co-founded Palmetto AIDS Life Support Services (PALSS), which has become the primary AIDS service organization of the Midlands.
 As our state and region continues to rank among the worst for rates of HIV infection, PALSS has become a critical support organization, reaching across diverse sexual, cultural, and racial populations.
 Harriet continues to work to prevent new HIV infections in the Midlands, serving on the Advisory Board for the Center’s project YEAH! – Youth Empowered Against HIV!
-In 1989, after a gay and lesbian community picnic, Harriet and small group of gay and lesbian South Carolinians organized the first South Carolina Gay and Lesbian Pride March.
+In 1989, after a gay and lesbian community picnic, Harriet and a small group of gay and lesbian South Carolinians organized the first South Carolina Gay and Lesbian Pride March.
 As the march moved from an annual event to an organization working on LGBT issues, the name changed to the Gay and Lesbian Pride Movement (GLPM), now known as the SC Pride Movement.
 Harriet was also part of the group who facilitated GLPM’s purchase of the building that would become the state’s first Gay and Lesbian Community Center.